nightroman/FarNet/Explore/Readme.txt

 	on a found directory opens this directory in its explorer panel as if [Enter] is pressed in the original panel.
 The opened panel works as the original.
 [Esc] (or more than one) returns to the search result panel.

+[Enter]
+	on a found file opens it if its explorer supports file opening.

 [CtrlPgUp]
 	on a found directory or file opens its parent directory in its original